WebKit/Speedometer/resources/todomvc/vanilla-examples/javascript-es6-webpack/README.md

 [JavaScript - developer.mozilla.org](http://developer.mozilla.org/en-US/docs/JavaScript)

+In addition, this application also relies on [Webpack](https://webpack.js.org/) to generate a build.
+At its core, webpack is a static module bundler for modern JavaScript applications.
+When webpack processes your application, it internally builds a dependency graph from one or more entry points and then combines every module your project needs into one or more bundles, which are static assets to serve your content from.

 ## Implementation details

 This implementation uses an explicit MVC pattern, with a clear file structure to reflect the architecture.
 The storage solution uses an in-memory data object that implements a simple array to hold the todos.

 ## Built steps

 To build the static files, this application utilizes webpack.
 It minifies and optimizes output files and copies all necessary files to a `dist` folder.

 ```
 npm run build